martinoland1/Electricity-Consumption-Forecast/README.md

 ### Jupyter Notebook

-The statistical data analysis presented above can be explored in more detail in the Jupyter Notebook.
+The statistical data analysis and consumption forecast presented above can be explored in more detail in the Jupyter Notebook.
 [View the Jupyter Notebook here.](https://github.com/martinoland1/Electricity-Consumption-Forecast/blob/main/scripts/ecf_runner.ipynb)

 ## Model Accuracy Evaluation